Standalone scenario use cases

 The hearing distressing voices simulation scenario

-The Hearing Distressing Voices Simulation is a groundbreaking, empathy-building experience which helps students, mental health professionals and first responders understand the challenges and strengths of people who experience psychosis.
+The Hearing Distressing Voices Simulation is an innovative, empathy-building experience designed to help students, mental health professionals, and first responders understand the challenges faced by individuals experiencing psychosis.

-These scenarios are created for students to learn in a safe environment and this clinical experience requires immersing students in a representative patient-care scenario, a setting that mimics the actual environment with sufficient realism to allow learners to suspend disbelief and provide students opportunities to gain real or simulated experience with clients with schizophrenia and may reduce negative perceptions.
+These scenarios allow students to learn in a safe environment by immersing them in realistic patient-care situations.
+This realistic setting enables learners to suspend disbelief and gain valuable experience with clients diagnosed with schizophrenia, potentially reducing negative perceptions.

-Normally, students will work in pairs alternating the roles of patient and nurse (if not using standardized patients).
-As the patient, presenting for a first post- hospitalization appointment, the student wears headphones and listens to sounds simulating auditory hallucinations.
-As the nurse, the student attempts to interview and conduct a psychiatric nursing assessment.
-Students submit a written debriefing report after completing the simulation.
-The reports included personal reflections, identification of barriers to effective communication (as the patient and as the nurse), and how the simulation altered knowledge, skills, and attitudes about the patient with auditory hallucination.
+Typically, students work in pairs, alternating roles of patient and nurse (unless standardized patients are used).
+In the patient role, a student, attending a first post-hospitalization appointment, wears headphones to listen to simulated auditory hallucinations.
+As the nurse, the student conducts an interview and performs a psychiatric nursing assessment.
+After the simulation, students submit a written debriefing report that includes personal reflections, identification of communication barriers (from both roles), and insights on how the simulation impacted their knowledge, skills, and attitudes regarding patients with auditory hallucinations.

-Using the Standalone evaluation in this case is helpful as you can attach an audio file to the evaluation and there is no need for a recorded session if the evaluation is formative.
+Using the Standalone evaluation in this context is beneficial, as it allows for attaching an audio file to the evaluation without requiring a recorded session if the evaluation is formative.

 Learning activities